LupaHQ/argon-vscode/assets/docs/wrap_execution.md

 | **001b_wrap_execution**      | _(none)_                                      | Decide follow-up work and, if needed, call **any** MCP tool you deem relevant. |
 | **001c_guarantee_integrity** | _(none)_                                      | Final sanity pass before Cursor returns.                                       |

-Only rule 001a is phase-guarded; the other two are < 50 lines and cheap to run.
+Only rule 001a is phase-guarded;

 ---